 6.1.1 Conflict of interest may arise in situations where Personnel engage in business or other activities outside the Company or have personal interests, whether it benefits themselves or their closely related person(s) , i.e. relatives or close associates, which competes or conflicts with the interests of the Company.

 6.1.2 Employees must obtain written approval of their respective heads of companies before undertaking activities which may give rise to conflict of interest.

 6.1.3 All Personnel shall declare their conflict of interest, both on a scheduled basis, and ad hoc as soon as they arise.

-(b) The Company may give corporate gifts, i.e. bearing the Company’s or Holding company’s logo/ identity and of nominal value for the purposes of promotions/ branding/ marketing.
-Any gift-giving or event of hospitality is subject to approval according to the authority limits specified in the ABAC Manual and shall fulfil the following conditions:
+6.2.2 The Company may accept or provide corporate gifts, i.e. bearing the Company’s or the Subsidiary’s logo/ identity and of nominal value for the purposes of promotions/ branding/ marketing and shall fulfil the following conditions:

 - They are limited, customary and lawful under the circumstances;

 - They do not have or are perceived to have (by either the giver or the receiver), any effect on actions or decisions;

 - There shall be no expectation of any specific favour or improper advantages from the intended recipients;

 - The independent business judgment of the intended recipients shall not be affected;and